 The center publishes the online media, art and culture magazine, Maarav.
 The magazine presents contemporary Israeli art and culture, to discuss and debate it from the perspective and reality of Israel and the world in these exciting and frightening times.

 Our educational program aims at increasing the visibility and involvement of the Israeli Center for Digital Art in the communities of Holon.
 Through the implementation of artistic tools and methods, programs are geared towards building social responsibility, and youth agency.

 The Israeli Center for Digital Art is the home of the Halas internet radio station.

 Mai Omer, Director of Video Archive

-Avigail Surovich, Internet Websites
+Avigail Surovich, Office and Internet Websites Manager

 Udi Edelman, Curator, Director of Academic Relations